WILD VIOLET TINCTURE

-This is one of my most popular single plant tinctures and it sells out fast... my new infusion will be ready by mid June so please make note.
+This is one of my most popular single plant tinctures and it sells out fast... if I am sold out check back in later as my new infusion will be ready by mid June, so please make note.

 WILD VIOLET Tincture (Viola odorata)

 Oh, the magnificent violet.
 Springtime brings this mighty flower into our yards each year, carpeting it as if out of a fairy tale.